-'''

-$ module rm lofar

-$ module purge # remove all added modules
+\$ module rm lofar \$ module purge # remove all added modules

-'''

-To run the prefactor and factor imaging pipelines, you may want to only use (do not add casa):
+To run the prefactor and factor imaging pipelines, you may want to only use the following command (do not add casa).
+(And ensure your pipeline.cfg refers to the same paths.)